arken-dev/enceladus/README.md

 An HTTP server using an asio in a simple single-threaded server.

 - model 2
 An HTTP server using an io_service-per-CPU design.
+(Many threads is better)

 - model 3
 An HTTP server using a single io_service and a thread pool calling io_service::run().
+(One Thread per cpu is better)

 ## BUILD